nwutils/nw-builder/DOCS.md

 });
 ```

-Please note community FFmpeg binaries may not be available for unofficial builds.
+> Note: Community FFmpeg binaries may not be available for unofficial builds.
 You will have to rebuild them yourself.

 ### Get binaries via mirrors